 Thomas J. Pearsall, Jr. Building

-The Thomas J. Pearsall, Jr. Building serves as the campus Welcome Center, which houses the Admissions Office and the Office of Adult & Professional Studies.
+The Thomas J. Pearsall, Jr. Building serves as the campus Welcome Center (The Vernon T. Bradley, Jr. Welcome Center), which houses the Admissions Office and the Office of Adult & Professional Studies.

 Our historic Bellemonte House, constructed about 1812, is an example of Federal architecture.
 It was moved to the Rocky Mount campus from adjacent property in 1988 and is listed in the National Register of Historic Places.